afawcett/flowtoolbelt/README.md

 Read these blogs for more information:-

-- Read this [blog](https://andyinthecloud.com/2017/12/10/introducing-the-dynamic-flow-component/) for further documentation on the Dynamic Flow Component (DFC)
+- Read this [blog](https://andyinthecloud.com/2017/12/10/introducing-the-dynamic-flow-component/) and [wiki page](https://github.com/afawcett/flowtoolbelt/wiki) for further documentation on the Dynamic Flow Component (DFC)
 - Read this [blog](https://andyinthecloud.com/2016/07/19/introducing-the-flow-factory/) for further documentation on Dynamic creation of Flows in Apex (Flow Factory)

 Packages